Embedded Multilevel Regression and Poststratification: Model-based Inference with Incomplete Auxiliary Information: Application to the Longitudinal Survey of Wellbeing

+We apply the EMRP methods to the LSW study to estimate the prevalence of food insecurity among NYC adult residents with different income levels.
+Two sets of analyses are conducted: one set focuses on the income groups ($<$\$35k, n=884; \$35-55k, n=273; \$55-100k, n=456; and $>$\$100k, n=615) to compare EMRP and classical MRP, and the other set is defined by cross-tabulations of income levels and agency visitor status.
+In both sets of subgroups, we also include results from directly imputing the outcome with the WFPBB and from the survey-weighted estimator (using publicly released weights).

-For the WFPBB-MRP, we use sampled sociodemographic frequencies from the sample ($n_m$) and their weighted totals from ACS ($N_m$) as the initial weights in the P\'{o}lya urn $w_{m}=\{N_m/n_m\}$ (where cell $m$ is from the contingency table based on $Z$) and apply WFPBB to estimate $\hat{N}_j$ (where cell $j$ is from the contingency table based on $(Z,X)$) with $L=5000$ synthetic populations and $F=20$ draws from the weighted P\'{o}lya posterior.
-To reduce the computational burden, we modify the size of each draw $f=1, \dots, F$ to size $T*n = 30*2228$---which is large enough to overwhelm the sample size---instead of synthesizing the entire population.
-We set $L$ as a large value of $5000$ to match the number of $5000$ posterior samples from EMRP.
-The same parameter settings and initial weights are used when directly imputing with the WFPBB.
+For the WFPBB-MRP, we use observed sociodemographic frequencies from the sample ($n^z_m$) and their weighted totals from the ACS ($N^z_m$) to obtain the initial weights in the P\'{o}lya urn $w_{m}=\{N^z_m/n^z_m\}$ and apply WFPBB to estimate $\hat{N}_j$ (where cell $j$ is from the contingency table based on $(Z,X)$) with $L=5000$ synthetic populations and $F=20$ draws from the weighted P\'{o}lya posterior.
+To reduce the computational burden, we modify the size of each draw $f (=1, \dots, F)$ as $T*n = 30*2228$---which is large enough to overwhelm the sample size---instead of synthesizing the entire population.
+We set $L$ as a large value of 5000 to match the number of 5000 posterior samples from EMRP.
+The same parameter settings and base weights are used when directly imputing with the WFPBB.

-The outcome model in EMRP includes sociodemographic variables and visit frequency:
+The outcome model in EMRP includes sociodemographic variables and visit status: